46 Lowndes Attorneys Recognized by Best Lawyers in 2023

 *We make no guarantees or promises that the reader will realize the same or similar results

-Recognized as one of the “Must-Know Contacts” by Florida Trend, Hal Kantor has long been a leader in the firm’s Land Use, Zoning & Environmental and Real Estate Groups.
-He has been advising local, national and international clients in the areas of land use approvals, real estate transactions and finance since 1972.
+Recognized by Florida Trend magazine as a “Must-Know Contact” and one of Florida’s 500 Most Influential Business Leaders, Hal Kantor has long been a leader in the firm’s Land Use, Zoning & Environmental and Real Estate Groups.

-He devotes much of his personal time to arts and cultural organizations, having served as chairman of the board for WMFE/90.7 Public Broadcasting, the Orlando Museum of Art, and United Arts.
-He has received numerous awards and recognitions, including the Tree of Life Award, among others.
+Hal devotes much of his personal time to arts and cultural organizations, having served as chairman of the board for WMFE/90.7 Public Broadcasting, the Orlando Museum of Art, and United Arts.
+He has also served on the Orange County Arts and Cultural Affairs Advisory Board, as well as many civic boards for various local governments.
+He has received numerous awards and recognitions, including the Jewish National Fund’s Tree of Life Award, among others.

 "Hal Kantor has a longstanding reputation in the Florida market.
 He draws on his vast experience to counsel clients on land use, zoning and environmental matters.
 'Hal Kantor is THE zoning and land use lawyer in Orlando.'" - Chambers USA 2022*